Why are you constructing these new buildings around Notre Dame Stadium?

 South Building: The Department of Music and the Sacred Music at Notre Dame program, including recital and rehearsal space, classrooms, and offices.

-East Building: The Department of Anthropology and Department of Psychology, including classrooms, offices, laboratories, and a student lounge.
+Corbett Family Hall: The Department of Anthropology and Department of Psychology, including classrooms, offices, laboratories, and a student lounge.
 In addition, a digital media center with a 2,000-square-foot studio, and production and classroom space, will be housed in the east building.
-These facilities will be used by faculty, students, University Communications, athletics, and information technology.
+These facilities will be used by faculty, students, strategic communications, athletics, and information technology.
 The space will position Notre Dame as a national leader in the digital media space in higher education.

 Are the new facilities designed with sustainable building practices in mind?

 Yes.
-The project will include sustainability practices consistent with other University projects.
+The project includes sustainability practices consistent with other University projects.

 Will Commencement and other events, like the Sunburst races, be impacted by construction?

 Commencement was held in the stadium in 2015 and it is expected to be there again in 2016 and ’17.
 The finish for the Sunburst race will not be in the stadium until further notice.